cawa-93/vite-electron-builder/README.md

 ## Features

 ### Automatic tests
-Automatic tests for each commit and Pull Request
+Automatic End-to-end tests for each commit and Pull Request.
-- Unit tests are placed within each package and are ran separately.
-Implemented by [vitest].
-- End-to-end tests are placed in the root [`tests`](tests) directory and use [playwright].
+-  End-to-end are placed in the root [`tests`](tests) directory and use [playwright].
+- You may write any unit tests inside each package.

 ### Continuous Integration
 - The configured workflow will check the types for each push and PR.
-- The configured workflow will check the code style for each push and PR.
 - Code signing supported.
-See [`release` workflow](.github/workflows/release.yml).
+See [code-signing documentation](https://www.electron.build/code-signing.html).

 ### Auto-update
-Each time you push changes to the `main` branch, the [`release`](.github/workflows/release.yml) workflow starts, which creates a new draft release.
+Each time you push changes to the `main` branch, the [`ci`](.github/workflows/ci.yml) workflow starts.
-For each next commit will be created and replaced artifacts.
-That way you will always have draft with the latest artifacts, and the release can be published once it is ready.

 > [!TIP]
 > This template is configured only for GitHub public